franciscoj/sorbet_monad/README.md

 # Hello monad!

+**WARNING**: Don't try to use this, it is incomplete and not working.
+This was just an attempt that I'm sharing to see if someone can help somehow :)

 I've been lately using [Sorbet][sorbet] a lot.
 Besides that I've been using monads at work for some stuff.
 Specifically the `Result` monad.